HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/project-management.md

 - **Gantt Charts**: Visualizing tasks and timelines.
 - **Milestones**: Setting key goals and deadlines.
-- **Critical Path**: Identifying the tasks which can run concurrently
+- **Critical Path**: Identifying the tasks which can run concurrently and which tasks will delay the whole project if they are delayed themselves
 - **Risk Management**: Identifying and mitigating project risks.

 ## Learning Resources